Many new moms wonder about this! Ask yourself these questions:

 Your milk is still good and continues to protect your baby from many illnesses.

 If you have questions about breastfeeding when you are sick, call your doctor.

-    Call the WIC Clinic before you consider offering formula to your baby!
+Call the WIC office before you consider offering formula to your baby!

 Breastfeed as soon as possible after birth and feed on demand.